-This table should be used only by entities issuing debt securities, including Treasury (and the Federal Financing Bank), the Department of Housing and Urban Development, the Tennessee Valley Authority, the Federal Communications Commission, and the National Archives and Records Administration and is encouraged for FY 2022.
+This table should be used only by entities issuing debt securities, including Treasury (and the Federal Financing Bank), the Department of Housing and Urban Development, the Tennessee Valley Authority, the Federal Communications Commission, and the National Archives and Records Administration and is required for FY 2023.
+Comparative information is not required in the first year of adoption; if the table was first presented in FY 2022, comparative information is required in FY 2023.

-Lines A(1) and A(2) should be reported only by the Treasury other than the Federal Financing Bank.
+Lines A(1) and A(2) should be reported only by Treasury other than the Federal Financing Bank.
 Line B is agency debt issued under special financing authorities (e.g., Federal Housing Administration debentures, and Tennessee Valley Authority bonds) and Federal Financing Bank securities issued to the Civil Service Retirement and Disability Fund.
 For both lines A and B, debt securities held by Government accounts should be reported separately from debt securities held by the public.
 Net new borrowings/repayment should not include amounts that result from refinancing.